kamilzegadlo/WorldOfImages-Angular/README.md

 3. ng serve
 4. browse lokalhost:4200

-To run unit tests: ng test.
+To run unit tests: ng test --code-coverage.

 currently it is just front end.
 There is a fakebackend.